17–22 May 2026

 Description

-Superconducting radiofrequency (SRF) cavity surface treatment with nitrogen-doping (N-doping) was a breakthrough in cavity processing which was found capable of increasing cavity quality factor (Q0) by over a factor of two compared to standard electropolish (EP) surface treatments, as well as achieving a highly desirable anti-Q slope behavior, an increase of Q0 with increasing accelerating field, in 1.3 GHz superconducting niobium cavities.
-N-doping has since been extensively studied in 1.3 GHz cavities; however, due to the frequency dependence of these effects, a similarly significant increase in Q0 and anti-Q slope had not yet been realized in sub-GHz cavities.
-In this study, field-dependent BCS and residual resistances were measured in 644 MHz FRIB400 R&D cavities with various surface treatments.
-Frequency dependence of the Q-slopes was investigated by measuring BCS and residual resistances in the 644 MHz fundamental mode (FM) and 1.45 GHz higher-order mode (HOM) in the same cavity.
-We will report effects of various N-doping surface treatments on the FM and HOM Q-curves, including an observed anti-Q slope in the 644 MHz FM with 900 degrees C N-doping, a never-before-seen behavior in this class of SRF cavities.
+Superconducting radio-frequency (SRF) cavity surface treatment with nitrogen-doping (N-doping) was a breakthrough in cavity processing which was found capable of increasing the cavity quality factor (Q0) by more than a factor of 2 compared to standard electropolish (EP) surface treatments, as well as achieving a highly desirable anti-Q slope behavior, an increase of Q0 with increasing accelerating field, in 1.3 GHz superconducting niobium cavities.
+N-doping has been extensively studied in 1.3 GHz cavities; however, a similarly significant increase in performance had not yet been observed in sub-GHz cavities.
+In this study, field-dependent BCS and residual resistances were measured in 644 MHz cavities for the FRIB energy upgrade with various surface treatments.
+The frequency dependence of the Q-slope was investigated by measuring BCS and residual resistances in the fundamental mode (FM) and 1.45 GHz higher-order mode (HOM) in the same cavity.
+We will report effects of various N-doping surface treatments on the FM and HOM performance, including achievements of Q0 as high as 4.9x10^10 at 17.5 MV/m in this class of SRF cavities.

 Funding Agency